So, What Is Eye Herpes?

 Treatment typically includes antiviral medication, which can be eye drops, ointment, or oral medication.
 Your eye doctor will instruct you on how to manage your symptoms and prevent reinfection.

-If you’re experiencing symptoms of eye herpes, call Mississauga Vision Centre in Mississauga to promptly schedule your eye exam with Dr. Vishal Sud.
+If you’re experiencing symptoms of eye herpes, call Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton to promptly schedule your eye exam with Dr. Vishal Sud.

 #1: How long do eye herpes symptoms last?